j-siderius/TinySpark/docs/chapter3/gesture_recognition_training.md

 ??? info "Training problems"

-    Training a neural network can take some insights and even luck.
+    Training a neural network needs insights and sometimes even luck.
 Below are some points of attention to look at when the training does not work like intended.

     1. One or more of the weights of the model have exploded (gone far into the negative or positive), subsequently skewing the whole model.
 This can be solved by reducing the learning rate, or by limiting the weights.
     2. One or more of the samples used in training are skewed or an outlier.
 This can lead to the model not being able to reach acceptably tuned weights.
 This can be solved by excluding edge cases, or by changing the network structure (shape).